 Step 2: Be Wise About Wood

 When it comes to lighting your first fire of the season, know that not all wood is created equal.
-While all wood will burn, it does not burn the same.
+It is helpful to know what wood to burn in a fireplace because while all wood will burn, it does not burn the same.
 Keep the following in mind when choosing your firewood for the fall and winter seasons:

 These woods provide a longer and hotter burn.
 They are cleaner woods since they don’t contain as much sap, but note that they are more expensive.
 Hardwood firewoods include maple, ash, birch, oak, and most fruit trees.

 The cheapest option available, softwoods burn fast and leave fine ash.
-We do not recommend using these types of wood regularly.
+We do not recommend using these types of firewood in your fireplace regularly.

 Types of wood to always avoid burning: pressure-treated lumber, driftwood, compressed paper products such as hardboard, plywood, particleboard, painted or varnished wood.